top of page

 fintech-games.jpg

 To support innovation, the UK has incentives like the R&D tax relief, which allows companies to pay less tax or get a tax refund if they undertake activities that can be classified as research and development.
-SMEs can claim up to £0.27 on every £1 spent on R&D. The Patent box is another incentive that companies can use to get a reduced rate of corporation tax of 10% on profits earned from patented inventions and other intellectual property.
+This gives a tax credit of 20% to most companies and 27% for loss-making R&D intensive SMEs.
+The Patent box is another incentive that companies can use to get a reduced rate of corporation tax of 10% on profits earned from patented inventions and other intellectual property.

 For investors, there are government schemes like the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS), which are designed to encourage investment into young and high risk companies.
 EIS is for more mature companies and SEIS for very early stage investments.
 The EIS and SEIS allow for an income tax relief on the invested capital of up to 30% and 50% respectively.